Licence scandal rattles India's telecom nirvana

-BARCELONA, Feb 29 The scandal convulsing the Indian telecoms market threatens to deter foreign companies from investing there and could call into question the business case for expanding into emerging markets in general.
+BARCELONA The scandal convulsing the telecoms market threatens to deter foreign companies from investing in India and could call into question the business case for expanding into emerging markets in general.

 Once seen as a potential gold mine for its rapid growth and huge population, the Indian market has proven especially nerve-wracking for Western telecom operators because of unexpected regulatory changes and ferocious competition.